When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Method

 \subsection{Core Diagnostic Metrics}

-We introduce a compact set of task-level metrics that factor pareidolia into detection, localization, uncertainty and bias, used throughout Section~\ref{experiments and results}.
-Each metric is deliberately simple, but together they turn FacesInThings from a leaderboard into a diagnostic tool.
+We introduce a compact set of task-level metrics that factor pareidolia into detection, localization, uncertainty and bias.
 We organize them into five categories, from basic coverage to higher-level semantic structure:

 \textbf{(1) Detection and localization.} We separate overall responsiveness from spatial accuracy.
-For each image $i$ with primary region $r_i$, the \emph{detection rate} records whether the model produces any prediction on $r_i$, regardless of localization.
+For each image $i$ with primary region $r_i$, the \emph{detection rate} records whether the model responds to $r_i$, regardless of localization.
 Let $d_i = 1$ if the model produces any prediction on $r_i$, and $0$ otherwise:

 To capture spatial correctness, we define the \emph{Primary Pareidolia Detection Rate (PPDR)}, which records whether the primary region has a matched prediction under a relaxed spatial rule (IoU $\ge 0.2$ or center inclusion).
 Let $m_i = 1$ if $r_i$ has a matched prediction, and $0$ otherwise: